jannemannX/master-praktikum-SoSe24/README.md

 # Ice Detection System using MLX90640

 This project implements an ice detection system using the **MLX90640 thermal sensor** and **ESP32 microcontroller**.
-The system communicates via MQTT and exposes data through an HTTP service, designed for integration in a robotic environment to ensure proper ice dispensing.
+The system communicates via MQTT and exposes raw thermal data through an HTTP service.
+Another HTTP service is used to detect if ice is present or how much ice is present from the thermal data.
+The complete ice detection process is implemented with the [Cloud Process Execution Engine](https://cpee.org).

 ## Architecture